-ActiveCare 1-HD is a high deductible_Health Plan plan (HDHP).
-HDHP medical plans are governed by Internal Revenue Service (IRS) regulations.
-The IRS sets deductible and out-of-pocket maximum limits each year for a medical plan to qualify as a HDHP.
-New: The ActiveCare 1-HD out-of-pocket maximum will work the same as the maximum in other plan options.
-That is, it will apply to each covered person individually.
-The individual out-of-pocket maximum only includes covered expenses incurred by that individual.
-After a covered person meets his/her individual out-of-pocket maximum, the plan pays 100% of the benefits for that person.
-The plan will pay 80% for all other covered family members until the family OOP maximum is met.
+The TRS-ActiveCare 1-HD out-of-pocket maximum works the same as in other plan options: it applies to each covered person individually and only includes covered expenses incurred by that individual.
+After a covered person meets his or her individual out-of-pocket maximum, the plan pays 100% of the benefits for that person.
+The plan will pay 80 percent for all other covered family members until the family out-of-pocket maximum is met.

-In an HDHP, a family can combine all of their medical expenses together to meet the \$5000 deductible or one person in the family could meet the \$5000 deductible.
+In a HDHP, a family may combine all of their medical expenses together to meet the \$5,000 deductible, or one person in the family could meet the \$5,000 deductible.